WELCOME TO CAMPO MARZIO SOUTH AFRICA

 1990: Building on our rich heritage of producing luxury and bespoke writing tools, we were able to broaden our Campo Marzio product line to include a vast array of brightly coloured leather accessories for business, home, and travel.
 This included desk accessories, wallet and cardholders, travel and beauty accessories and document holders.

 2000: Campo Marzio was commissioned to create a special collection of rare and precious fountain pens for the Vatican Museums and the Pope to celebrate the Jubilee of the Church.
 This effectively launched the humble Campo Marzio brand onto the world stage.

 2006: Campo Marzio expanded to an international level throughout Asia, America and Europe.

 2008: Campo Marzio opened its first store in Africa in the trendy Cape Quarter of Cape Town.

 2011: The brand expanded its offering in high-end department stores such as Galleries Lafayette in Paris.

-2013: With our eightieth birthday, Campo Marzio (Design) rebranded and transformed into Campo Marzio (Rome 1933) with a new logo focusing on smaller more luxurious collections of products ranging from leather accessories to bespoke pens, updated seasonally with new colours and designs as well as bespoke pens for the Pope.
+2013: With our eightieth birthday, Campo Marzio (Design) rebranded and transformed into Campo Marzio (Rome 1933) with a new logo focusing on smaller more luxurious collections of product ranges.
+This included introducing leather accessories with new colours and designs as well as bespoke pens for the Pope.

 Today: We're still located in Rome's 4th rione on the Via di Campo Marzio, and our colourful signature collections can be found in over 50 mono-brand boutiques and over 400 corner stores.
 Whether in Rome, London, Venice, Paris, Tokyo or Johannesburg, you'll find a warm welcome to the vibrant colourful world of Campo Marzio.

 Please visit us at our Campo Marzio Stores in Cape Town and Johannesburg to enjoy our current collections.
 Please note that all of our Campo Marzio Product Ranges are updated seasonally and we have a large variety of limited edition items ranging from Made in Italy bags, wallets, jewel boxes, charms to candles.
-Join our social media platforms to stay updated with the latest information.
+Join our social media platforms to stay updated with our latest arrivals from Rome.